 Legislation is Part of a $100 Million Relief Package for New Jersey Small Businesses

-LONG BRANCH – Governor Phil Murphy today signed into law S-3521, which provides $15 million in federal COVID-19 relief aid for arts and cultural venues throughout New Jersey.
-The bill – sponsored by Senators Joseph Lagana, Dawn Marie Addiego, and Vin Gopal and Assembly Members Linda Carter, Angela McKnight, and Eric Houghtaling – focuses on providing aid to arts and cultural organizations in need of support as a result of the public health emergency.
+PRINCETON – Governor Phil Murphy today signed into law A-A5446, which provides $15 million in federal COVID-19 relief aid for small businesses throughout New Jersey.
+The bill – sponsored by Senators Linda Greenstein and Joseph Lagana and Assembly Members Joann Downey, Andrew Zwicker, and Sterley Stanley – provides aid in the form of grants to small businesses and non-profits in need.
 The bill is part of a five-bill, $100 million relief effort aimed at helping New Jersey’s small businesses recover from the year-long pandemic.

-The relief aid will be administered by both the New Jersey Economic Development Authority and the New Jersey State Council on the Arts.
-Specifically, the bill makes available $7.5 million to the EDA for for-profit organizations and $7.5 million to the State Council on the Arts for non-profit organizations.
+The relief aid will be administered by the New Jersey Economic Development Authority, which will announce when the application for the aid is open.
 To date, the NJEDA has distributed more than $250 million in aid to some 55,000 businesses across the state.